 The Handcrafted Soap and Cosmetic Guild (HSCG) is a non-profit trade association for small businesses handcrafting soaps and cosmetics and the handcrafted soap and cosmetic industry as a whole.
 The HSCG works to provide legislative advocacy for all soap and cosmetic handcrafters at both the state and federal level.

-The HSCG supports current cosmetic legislation that makes it illegal to manufacturer an unsafe, adulterated or misbranded product and agrees with the FDA and other industry experts that U.S. manufactured cosmetics are among the safest consumer products sold in the United States.
+The HSCG supports current cosmetic legislation that makes it illegal to manufacturer an unsafe, adulterated or misbranded products and agrees with the FDA and other industry experts that U.S. manufactured cosmetics are among the safest consumer products sold in the United States.

 The HSCG is deeply committed to supporting the FDA’s efforts in substantiating safe cosmetic ingredients.
 If an ingredient is not safe, handcrafted soap and cosmetic businesses want to know and will not use it in their products.